Honest. Smart. Committed.

 Biography

 In addition to private practice, Pete maintains a focus on academic work.
-He serves as an adjunct professor of law at the University of South Dakota Knudson School of Law, teaching a seminar on appellate advocacy and federal Indian law.
-During fall 2021, he was a Joachim Herz Fellow and visiting scholar at Bucerius Law School in Germany, where he conducted research on the intersection of international investment law and the rights of Indigenous peoples.
+Since 2022, he has served as an adjunct professor of law at the University of South Dakota Knudson School of Law, teaching a seminar on appellate advocacy and federal Indian law.
+During fall 2021, he was a Joachim Herz Fellow and visiting scholar at Bucerius Law School in Germany, where he conducted research on international investment law and the rights of Indigenous peoples.
 Bucerius featured Pete in an article about his fellowship, and you can access it here.

 Clerkships